mocdk/moc_message_queue/Documentation/Introduction/Index.rst

 "background" process making the request faster, and help separation concerns.
 A simple example of this, is a shop system sending an e-mail.
 The frontend controller does not need to know how to send an e-mail, but can instead send a message that it has an e-mail that it needs sending.
 This way, the webshop frontend controller will not need how to send an e-mail and the webrequest will probably be faster, since another process is responsible for actually sending the e-mail.

-The messagequeue can also be used for more fancy stuff like Command Query Responsibility Segregation or just for passing messages between different bounded contexts. `See this link for an explanation of CQRS`_.
+The message queue can also be used for more fancy stuff like Command Query Responsibility Segregation or just for passing messages between different bounded contexts. `See this link for an explanation of CQRS`_.

 .. _See this link for an explanation of CQRS: http://martinfowler.com/bliki/CQRS.html

-The queue is abstract and includes a Beanstalk implementation, but can easily be changed to different implementations.
+The queue is abstract and includes a Beanstalk implementation, but can easily be extend to support different underlying message queue implementations.
+A database driven implementation is planned, so the extension can be used without any underlying messaging layer.

 Architecture
 ------------